-You’ve always been able to buy ghee in Indian markets, of course, and now it’s fast becoming a supermarket staple as well with brands like Ancient Organics, 4th & Heart and Organic Valley, which has been doing a big marketing push recently.
+You’ve always been able to buy ghee in Indian markets, of course, and now it has become a supermarket staple as well with brands like Vital Farms, Ancient Organics, 4th & Heart and Organic Valley.

 But like so many of these classic basics, ghee is crazy-easy and fun to make (far simpler than making stock — sorry, bone broth).
 It’s not even a recipe, really, so much as a simple procedure.

 Ghee concentrates all the qualities in the butter, so opt for a good-quality brand, however you interpret that.
 I always use organic and, if I feel like spending a bit more, grass-fed butter.
 Always use unsalted butter, because this is really a component that ends up incorporated into other recipes and you don’t want a super-salty ghee that might throw off the flavor a finished dish.